gskielian/Tech-OnBoarding-Class/Cloud/Docker/README.md

 ...make some changes...

-Now you want to commit the changes, first find the container id with the following:
+Now you want to commit the changes, keep your docker process open, in a new terminal or tmux-pane find the container id with the following:

 ```sh
 sudo docker ps